WASdev/sample.SpringBootWebsocket/README.md

 ### Add Sonatype Repository

-In order to use version `2.0-SNAPSHOT` of the `liberty-maven-plugin` (as described below), we'll need to add the Sonatype repository to our project:
+In this example, we'll be using version `2.0-SNAPSHOT` of the `liberty-maven-plugin`.
+This is a beta version of our plugin which offers significant usability and convenience improvements compared to our previous release version.
+To use the `2.0-SNAPSHOT`, we'll need to add the Sonatype repository to our project:

 ```
 <pluginRepositories>